 Bai W, Yang H, Ma Y, Chen H, Shin J, Liu Y, Yang Q, Kandela I, Liu Z, Kang SK, Wei C, Haney CR, Brikha A, Ge X, Feng X, Braun PV, Huang Y, Zhou W, Rogers JA.
 “Flexible Transient Optical Waveguides and Surface-Wave Biosensors Constructed from Monocrystalline Silicon.”
 Adv Mater.
 2018 Aug;30(32): e1801584. doi:10.1002/adma.201801584

 Presented by Kah-Whye Peng, PhD, Chief Operations Officer of Imanis Life Sciences, on Tuesday, May 15th at 2:00PM in Silverman Hall 3510.
 Reporter gene imaging is used extensively in research but the resolution and sensitivity of cell detection could be improved.
 Dr. Peng will discuss recent efforts by Imanis to develop the next generation of reporter genes for noninvasive imaging, focusing on how they are using the NIS reporter gene technology to accelerate development of virus, gene and cellular therapies for clinical testing.

-Congratulations to collaborators Stupp, Hsu, and Hsu (6/21/2017) - on today’s publication of their manuscript “Sulfated glycopeptide nanostructures for multipotent protein activation” in Nature Nanotechnology.
+on today’s publication of their manuscript “Sulfated glycopeptide nanostructures for multipotent protein activation” in Nature Nanotechnology.
 The study reports on a new nanomaterial for bone regeneration, and was highlighted in Northwestern News.
 Portions of the micro CT work and data analysis were performed in CAMI.